althonos/diced/README.md

 Diced is a Rust reimplementation of the MinCED method, using the original Java code as a reference.
-It produces exactly the same results as MinCED, corrects some bugs, and is much faster.
+It produces exactly the same results as MinCED, corrects some bugs ([minced#35](https://github.com/ctSkennerton/minced/issues/35)), and is much faster.
 The Diced implementation is available as a Rust library for convenience.

 ### 📋 Features